 Your landlord will want to see that you have a bank account in good standing with no overdrawn fees or outstanding debts.
 They’ll also want to know that you have enough savings to keep up with rental payments if you lose your job.
 How much savings you’ll need will vary from one landlord to another.
-Generally, a good rule of thumb is to have enough savings to cover at least six months’ worth of living expenses.
+Generally, a good rule of thumb is to have enough savings to cover at least six months of living expenses.
 The more, the better.

 6. A Good Credit Score6.
 A Good Credit Score

 You may be thinking, why does my credit score matter when looking for a rental apartment?
 After all, you’re not planning to take out a loan or anything.
-The truth is, a good credit score is still important.
+The truth is, that a good credit score is still important.
 Your landlord will want to pull your credit as part of their screening process.
 Doing so will allow them to see how you’ve managed money in the past and whether you might be a responsible tenant.
 Every landlord is different, but most will want to see a score above 600.
-Having a low score doesn’t necessarily mean you won’t get the rental.
+A low score doesn’t necessarily mean you won’t get the rental.
 But it does mean the landlord will have to consider others things in your rental application, like your savings or employment verification.